View Source ProcessHub (ProcessHub v0.4.0-beta)

 @spec stop_child(hub_id(), child_id(), stop_opts()) ::

-Stops a child process in the cluster.
+Stops a single child process across the entire cluster.

 iex> ProcessHub.stop_child(:my_hub, :my_child)